arturadib/agility/_docs.md

 _RESTful adapter._

-This adapter sends `GET`, `POST`, etc requests as per [RESTful specs](http://en.wikipedia.org/wiki/Representational_State_Transfer), and expects JSON response.
+This adapter sends `GET`, `POST`, etc requests as per [RESTful specs](http://en.wikipedia.org/wiki/Representational_State_Transfer), and expects JSON responses.

-Default base URL is `api/`, but it can be overridden at initialization time with the parameter `{baseUrl:'your_url/'}` passed to `persist()`.
+The default base URL is `api/`, but it can be overridden at initialization time with the parameter `{baseUrl:'your_url/'}` passed to `persist()`.
 The collection name and/or resource `id` will be appended to form URLs like

     :::text
-    api/people
+    api/resource
-    api/people/123
+    api/resource/123